 Payment posting in medical billing is a process in which you can record and reconcile the payments you receive from patients and insurers.
+It is also called cash posting in medical billing.
 This process involves accurate documentation of paid bills and tracking of outstanding balances.

 You also have to maintain financial accuracy in payment posting by matching received payments to billed services.
 This approach minimizes discrepancies and streamlines revenue management to enhance your billing cycle.